Uh oh! We don't support IE due to its failure to integrate new web standards.

 These boats – the Richard F. Irvine, the Admiral Joe Fowler, and the General Joe Potter – are large vessels capable of transporting around 600 guests at a time.

-The ferry boats typically begin running around 30-45 minutes before park opening and up until about 1 and half hours after the parks close (including both Morning and Evening Extra Magic Hours).
+The ferry boats typically begin running around 30-45 minutes before park opening and up until about 90 minutes after the parks close.

 Disney Skyliner (gondolas)